Crews rescue man stuck in grease vent of empty restaurant

 - Pelosi gives Trump an earful, questions 'manhood' in private WATCH

-Alameda County Sheriff Sgt.
-Ray Kelly tells the San Francisco Chronicle the man was in generally good condition despite being exposed to the cold and the elements.

-Kelly says the unidentified man was checked into the hospital, and deputies will decide later whether to book him into jail or issue a citation.
+Kelly says the unidentified man was taken to a hospital, and deputies will decide later whether to book him into jail or issue a citation.